 THE GOLD STANDARD

-Public hand counting of voter marked paper ballots is the only system that allows for full citizen oversight of elections—the foundation of democratic self-governance.
+Public hand counting of voter marked paper ballots is the only election process that allows for full citizen oversight of elections—the foundation of democratic self-governance.

 The Bedrock of Verifiable Elections

-Paper ballots must be established as the national standard for democratic elections in the United States.
+Paper ballots must be reestablished as the national standard for democratic elections in the United States.

-However, seventeen states use some form of Direct Recording Electronic (DRE) Touchscreen voting machines that provide no paper ballot.
+However, fourteen states use some form of Direct Recording Electronic (DRE) Touchscreen voting machines that provide no paper ballot at all.

-While using paper records may sound antiquated to some, the consensus among election defenders and international technology experts is that nothing else provides the needed reliability, security, and transparency.
+While using paper may sound antiquated, the consensus among election security experts is that nothing else provides the needed reliability, security, and transparency.
+It is appropriate technology for public elections.

 Jurisdictions currently using unverifiable Direct Recording Electronic (DRE) Touchscreen voting machines that provide no paper have a responsibility to immediately scrap these insecure and opaque systems in favor of a paper based system that can be manually counted, and further audited or recounted for accuracy and to resolve disputed results.